N.Y. Town Law Section 64-E

 9.

-Lands acquired pursuant to this section shall be administered and managed in a manner which (a) allows public use and enjoyment in a manner compatible with the natural, scenic, historic and open space character of such lands;
+(a) Lands acquired pursuant to this section shall be administered and managed in a manner which maximizes public use and enjoyment in a manner compatible with the character of such lands.

 (b)

-preserves the native biological diversity of such lands;
+Lands acquired for open space purposes shall preserve the native biological diversity of such lands.

 (c)

-with regard to open spaces, limits improvements to enhancing access for passive use of such lands such as nature trails, boardwalks, bicycle paths, and peripheral parking areas provided that such improvements do not degrade the ecological value of the land or threaten essential wildlife habitat; and
+With regard to lands acquired for open space purposes improvements shall be limited to minimal improvements that enhance access for passive use of such lands.
+Such improvements shall not degrade the ecological value of the land or threaten essential wildlife habitat.

 (d)

-preserves historic and cultural property consistent with accepted standards for historic preservation and permits adaptive reuse of such properties that is consistent with the historic character of the property, while maximizing public use to the maximum extent practicable.
-In furthering the purposes of this section, the town may enter into agreements with corporations organized under the not-for-profit corporation law and engage in land trust activities to manage lands including less than fee interests acquired pursuant to the provisions of this section, provided that any such agreement shall contain a provision that such corporation shall keep the lands accessible to the public unless such corporation shall demonstrate to the satisfaction of the town that public accessibility would be detrimental to the lands or any natural resources associated therewith.
+In furthering the purposes of this section, the town may enter into agreements with corporations organized under the not-for-profit corporation law and engaged in preservation activities to manage lands, including less than fee interests acquired pursuant to the provisions of this section, provided that any such agreement shall contain a provision that such corporation shall keep the lands accessible to the public unless such corporation shall demonstrate to the satisfaction of the town that public accessibility would be detrimental to the lands or any historic, cultural, or natural resources associated therewith.
+Where revenues are generated by such corporations on such lands pursuant to such agreements, disposition of such revenues shall be governed by the town pursuant to resolution or local law.
 9-a.

 (a)